Keep your kimchi, your healthy salads, your modern fusion fare because there's nothing quite like a roast on a Sunday to soothe your tastebuds.

 L. Mulligan Grocer, 18 Stoneybatter, Dublin 7

 A cosy pub with great food is ideal for a Sunday feed and the team at L. Mulligan put on a great spread.
 The menu focuses on celebrating Irish food and is peppered with hero suppliers like Gubbeen cheese and meats, Ballymakenny vegetables and Velvet Cloud.
 Their weekly Sunday roast rotates — it might be TJ Crowe’s roast pork belly or beautifully free-range roast chicken with trimmings.
 An extensive drinks list is made for matching with fantastic foods.
-They do a monthly pub quiz on Sundays at 9 pm that’s worth hanging around for if you’re there on the right week.

 The Vintage Inn, 74 Irishtown Road, Dublin 4